swift-nav/google-sdc-corrections/README.md

-# GNSS correction data for the Google Smartphone Decimeter Challenge (SDC)
+# GNSS corrections data for the Google Smartphone Decimeter Challenge (SDC)

-This repo contains the GNSS correction data for Google's 2021 Smartphone Decimeter Challenge (SDC).
+This repo contains the GNSS corrections data for [Google's 2021 Smartphone Decimeter Challenge (SDC)](https://www.swiftnav.com/google-smartphone-decimeter-challenge).
 The data in this repo is provided by Swift Navigation as is and without support.

-The repo contains SSR and OSR correction data.
-OSR correction data is provided as Swift's protocol messages in JSON format and, where possible, in RTCM3 MSM5.
-The SSR data is provided as Swift's protocol messages in JSON format.
-The description of the JSON format is provided in the _spec_ folder.
+The repo contains _SSR_ and _OSR_ corrections data.
+OSR corrections data is provided as Swift's protocol messages in binary format (SBP) and human readable JSON format.
+Where possible, the data is also provided in RTCM3 MSM5.
+The SSR data is provided as Swift's protocol messages in binary format (SBP) and human readable JSON format.

 In the _spec_ folder there is a PDF document with a description of all messages.
 There are also YAML files with the message definition for those who want to automate the loading or conversion of the data.
+You can also use the client libraries from Swift's open-source [libsbp](https://github.com/swift-nav/libsbp) to read the binary data in Swift Navigation Binary Protocol (SBP) format directly.
+The client libraries are available in a variety of languages (Python, C, Java, Rust, ...).

-Note that not all drives of the Google Smartphone Decimeter Challenge have both SSR and OSR.
+Note that not all drives of the Google Smartphone Decimeter Challenge have both SSR and OSR corrections.
 An overview is provided below.

 ## Folder structure
-* _osr_: JSON and RTCM3 MSM5 files containing the OSR data.
+* _osr_: SBP, JSON and RTCM3 MSM5 files containing the OSR data.
-* _ssr_: JSON files containing the SSR messages.
+* _ssr_: SBP and JSON files containing the SSR messages.
 * _spec_: description of all messages in PDF and YAML format.